 - How quickly will my item arrive?

-- Am I dealing with an honest seller?
+- Am I dealing with a trustworthy seller?

 - Is this seller professional?

 Remember that when a visitor is checking your description, it means they are already hooked.
 They have acknowledged and accepted the price you advertise and are now exclusively interested in purchasing the product.
 Your task is to help quickly check off all the concerns they have on their mental checklist.

 Wait a second, how do you know what is important for the potential customers?
 And how do I incorporate it in my product listings?